 Your advisor will also take your long-term financial plan into account and may have suggestions about investments, pensions, or Social Security that you may not have considered.

 At Smith Anglin, we understand that your financial life impacts the rest of your life—and your families’ lives, health, and happiness.
 That’s why we offer ongoing, comprehensive financial planning to all of our clients.
-We not only help manage your investments, but we offer expert advice on navigating the twists and turns of your life.
+We not only help manage your investments, but we offer expert financial advice for the unemployed and on navigating the other twists and turns of your life.
 We help you set a course that steers you toward a more secure financial future and guide you through any unmapped territory, like a job loss.
 We’re here for you.